Luca-Hu/sharePlacesApp/README.md

 As a visitor, you can enter other user's homepage, view their posted picture and click the "View On Map" button to check the location on Google Map.
 But visitor can not edit/delete other user's places.

-- 2、User Signup & Signin
+- 2、User Sign-up & Sign-in

  You can click "Authentication" button at the top right to signup/login.
 If you signup, you will login automatically.

+- 3、Edit & Delete your post

+ You can edit your post information or delete your post in "My Places".

-- 3、Upload Images To Share
+- 4、Upload Images To Share

 After you login, you can access to two modules: "My Places" and "Add Place".
 In "Add Place" module, you can create new post to share where you are and add your review.
 In "My Places" module, you can edit/delete your places.

-- 4、Locate address By Google Map API
+- 5、Locate address By Google Map API

-When you create new post of place, you need to type a valid address or a keyword so that the Google Map API can automatically locate an accrate address on map.
+When you create new post of place, you need to type a valid address or unique keywords so that the Google Map API can automatically locate an accrate address on map.
 You can view the result by click the "View On Map" button after posting.

-- 5、Auto Login/Logout - Token
+- 6、Auto Log-in/Log-out ( By using Token )

 The application uses the site Token to maintain auto-login and auto-logout within an hour.
 Even if you don't actively logout, your account will be automatically logged out after an hour.